"When we understand clearly that inner peace is the real source of happiness, we will develop tremendous enthusiasm to practice"

 In each class there are two guided meditations and a practical talk on how to maintain a peaceful and positive mind in the midst of a busy modern life.

 The first guided meditation is generally a relaxation and breathing mediation.
 It lasts about ten to fifteen minutes.
-The talk lasts about for around thirty to forty minutes (depending on which class you are attending).
-Then the final meditation, which is related to the talk, lasts about another fifteen minutes.
+The talk lasts between forty minutes to an hour (depending on which class you are attending).
+Then the final meditation, which is related to the talk, will fill the rest of the class, plus some time to ask questions usually.
 To conclude the evening there is a opportunity to socialise with the other people attending the class to discuss it and ask questions combined with the ever-popular tea and biscuits!

-Please note that arrangements and timings may vary at individual branch classes but details are given here on the website and in our class flyers.
-You do not need to book in advance, simply find a meditation class near you using the link below.
+Please note that arrangements and timings may vary at individual branch classes but details are given here on the website.
+Advanced booking is recommended and discounted, but you can drop-in when you choose - simply find a meditation class near you using the link in the footer below.
 Please try to arrive five or ten minutes before the class starts though, so we can ensure we start on time and give you the fullest opportunity to experience the benefits of meditating and the teachings behind it.

 A Few Questions Answered